-If you attempt to install the 64-bit Niagara 4 version by selecting Installer $\pm 64$ . exe on a 32-bit Windows OS, the Installer dialog displays an error which alerts you that it is not a vaild Win32 application.
+If you attempt to install the 64-bit Niagara 4 version by selecting Installer x64. exe on a 32-bit Windows OS, the Installer window displays an error, which alerts you that it is not a valid Win32 application.

-Determining installation type (32-bit or 64-bit)
+Determining installation version (32-bit or 64-bit)

-You can determine which type of Niagara 4 installation is on a PC using either of the following methods:
+You can determine which version of Niagara 4 installation is on a PC using either of the following methods.
+This procedure is not required for the installation of 64-bit Niagara version, which require a 64-bit PC.

-Make a platform connection to your local machine and look at the Platform Administration view.
-Check the JVM information which will indicate either: win-x86 for a 32-bit installation or win-x64 for a 64-bit installation, as shown here:
+• Make a platform connection to your local machine and look at the Platform Administration view.
+Check the JVM information, which indicates either: win-x86 for a 32-bit installation or win-x64 for a 64-bit installation, as shown here:

 Make a station (Fox) connection, look at the Java Version property in the Station Summary view on the top level Station node, or else the Java VM Name property in the Platform Service Container Plugin view (default view of the PlatformServices container).
-Only 64-bit installations show Java Hotspot(TM) 64Bit Server VM.
+Only 64-bit installations show Java Hotspot(TM) 64-Bit Server VM.
 Whereas 32-bit installations show Java Hotspot(TM) Server VM.

-Chapter 2 Common tasks
+Chapter 2 Installation